 One of the most visually exciting things about Night Watch, at least in the English language version released by Fox Searchlight Pictures, is the subtitles.
 Rather than the usual nondescript translations that appear at the bottom of the screen, these are fluid and all over the place – appearing from behind objects or people as they move, the phrase “Come to me” dissolving out of wisps of blood as The Call goes out, the word “No” blasting all over the screen as the Night Watch burst into the apartment to stop the witch clapping her hands.

 Timur Bekmambetov followed Night Watch up with the filming of the next book in Sergei Lukyanenko’s series, Day Watch (2006).
 Bekmambetov has announced a third film in the series, tentatively titled Twilight Watch or Dusk Watch.
-Bekmambetov puts plans for this on hold to travel to the US to make the super-assassins action film Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016), as well as producing a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014) and Hardcore Henry (2015).
+Bekmambetov puts plans for this on hold to travel to the US to make the super-assassins action film Wanted (2008), Abraham Lincoln, Vampire Hunter (2012) and the remake of Ben Hur (2016), as well as producing a number of other projects including the animated 9 (2009), the NASA Moon landing/alien possession mockumentary Apollo 18 (2011), the alien invasion film The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014), Hardcore Henry (2015) and Unfriended: Dark Web (2018).

 (Nominee for Best Adapted Screenplay at this site’s Best of 2004 Awards).